bbauska/Coursera-Bootstrap/readme.md

 modules to accomplish this.

-Now, what we will end up doing is to build a folder in our projects file, and then we call that folder as dist, D-I-S-T. I\'m just randomly naming that as a dist folder.
+Now, what we will end up doing is to build a folder in our projects file, and then we call that folder as dist, D-I-S-T. I&apos;m just randomly naming that as a dist folder.

 In my case, what I mean by the dist folder is a distribution folder.

-At the end of the set of steps we\'re going to do, this folder will contain all the files that can be simply copied to the web server that hosts our website.
+At the end of the set of steps we&apos;re going to do, this folder will contain all the files that can be simply copied to the web server that hosts our website.

-To get started, what we\'re going to do is to set up a set of scripts here that will help us to automate this process.
+To get started, what we&apos;re going to do is to set up a set of scripts here that will help us to automate this process.

 First thing, we might prepare the distribution folder once then maybe we